ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 Mappings

-tp "reflow TeX paragraph".
+tp "reflow TeX paragraph" (motion).

-i$ "inside inline math block".
+i$ "inside inline math block" (text object selection).

-a$ "around inline math block".
+a$ "around inline math block" (text object selection).

 ]] [count] start of sections forward.